strohne/abpublics/logs/readme.md

-Generated logs are saved in subfolder
+Generated logs are saved in subfolders.